As Portland protests quieted, fatal shots rang out: Witnesses, videos offer details of Saturday shooting

 He told The Oregonian he saw a cloud of spray in the air and then “half-a-second later, there were two pops.”

+Then, Dunlap said, “I saw the victim bring his right hand up in a motion that looked like he was raising something off his hip.
+And then the bear mace just erupted and then the shots rang out.”

+Dunlap said he couldn’t tell where the shots came from, but saw the two men who’d been crossing the street running away in the opposite direction.

 After the gunfire, Danielson staggers a short distance and collapses face-down on the street, the video shows.
-Two other men can be seen running from the scene.

 Another man rushes toward the gunshot victim.
 He wears a long-sleeved white shirt and jeans and carries what appears to be a can of mace.
 This man calls out: “You OK?” according to another video, taken from a closer angle, that has since been posted on social media.